Satvik3799/NTT-on-AJIT/README.md

-This branch is for NTT running on two threads
+This branch is for NTT running on two threads.